idamoeller/one-thing/README.md

-# one-thing
-Minimalist app to focus on one task at a time

 # One Thing

 A minimalist focus app — dumps my whole to-do list, then shows me one task at a time